ayooashmit/ayooashmit/README.md

 ---

-Welcome to my corner of the internet where data meets curiosity and ideas come to life through code.

-💡 I'm passionate about turning **complex data into clear insights** and **models into real-world impact**.
-From dashboards to deep learning, I enjoy exploring problems at the intersection of statistics, technology, and storytelling.

----

 ## 🔍 What I Do

 - **Data Analysis & Visualization** – Transforming raw datasets into actionable insights using Python, SQL, and Tableau.